aiamlucas/dumbtab/README.md

 This plugin is intentionally a **gambiarra** (Brazilian Portuguese word for a clever, improvised fix that isn’t the “proper” solution, but it works!).
 For a quick sense of the concept, pictures of “gambiarra” on the internet convey the idea immediately!

-## How it compares to Zen-mode plugins
+## How it compares to Zen-mode plugin

 `folke/zen-mode.nvim` is a polished, purpose-built focus tool: excellent for distraction-free, single-buffer work (often using a centered or floating layout) and packed with thoughtful integrations.
 `dumbtab.nvim` is a **temporary** workaround that provides a left padding margin across **multiple splits/tabs**, survives **pane** open/close and remains compatible with **Neo-tree**.